 - Higher prices.
 Although hydroponics may cost less to produce, not using pesticides and herbicides opens doors for farmers to become certified organic, and thus, sell their product for a higher cost.

 - Potential gut health issues.
-Depending on the makeup of the water-based solution in which hydroponic produce is grown, you may be missing out on beneficial bacteria found in soil-grown fruits and vegetables.
+Depending on the makeup of the water-based solution in which hydroponic produce is grown, you may be missing out on beneficial bacteria found in soil-grown fruits and vegetables can find on this page.
 This can affect the microbiome in your gut, which houses 70 percent of your immune system.

 - Gradual eradication of traditional organic farmers.
 Certified organic farmers have petitioned multiple times to make hydroponic producers ineligible for the accreditation, as the method of production is inherently misaligned with their values of maintaining soil fertility, and the rise of hydroponic competition could eventually squeeze them out.
 The National Organics Standards Board has represented the farmers on this issue, but so far the National Organic Program has not accepted its recommendations.